MultiSafepay/docs/content/account/api-onboarding/_index.md

 After submitting this information, MultiSafepay screens the merchant account, bank account, UBO details, and website.
 Once approved, the merchant can use their API key to start processing payments.

-For more information about the screening process, see Getting Started - [Onboard and go live](/getting-started/go-live/).
+For more information about the screening process, see Getting started – [Onboard and go live](/getting-started/go-live/).